theobald-software/theobald-software.github.io/content/_en/about_template.md

 ### Paths & URLs

 #### URLs
 Don't use the "full qualified URLs".
-Square brackets should contain a meaningful description, not just "click here" or "click me".
+Square brackets have to contain a meaningful description, not just "click here" or "click me".

 For more information on defining of the extractions, see [Define an Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started-table/define-a-table-extraction) with the "SAP Table or View" component as an example.

 <!-- Nicht den "full qualified URL" verwenden.
 In den eckigen Klammern soll eine sinnvolle Bezeichung stehen, nicht z.B. nur "hier" oder "Klick mich".-->
 #### Paths
-Paths should be marked with the element Inline Code.
+Paths need to be marked with the element Inline Code.
 If it makes sense, the paths can be placed into a new line, by using break.

 You find the installation file in the following folder: